Fallow deer: Taxonomy and evolution

 The genus includes two extant species:

 Extant species

 Some taxonomists classify the Persian fallow deer as a subspecies (D. d. mesopotamica), while others, such as the IUCN, treat it as a separate species (D. mesopotamica).
+Based on genetic evidence, Dama is considered to be closest living relative of the extinct genus Megaloceros.
+The circumscription of the genus is uncertain, with some authors choosing to include taxa that are otherwise placed in the genus Pseudodama, which may be ancestral to Dama.